gavinallen-dev/HamsterTravels/README.md

 # HamsterTravels
-What does Lily the hamster get up to when we're not watching?
+What do hamsters get up to when we're not watching?

 [See the results](https://thingspeak.com/channels/1061276)